cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 ### Getting trial license

-You will need a trial activation key to be able to convert your CentOS server to CloudLinux OS Single.
+You will need a trial activation key to be able to convert your CentOS server to CloudLinux OS Solo.
 The trial license subscription will work for 30 days.

 To get the activation key: